 Depending on what stage and difficulty you're playing on, Archer units may switch between this and Demonic Spiders.
 Provided you can obtain it, equipping the Musou Armor (arrows don't make you flinch) makes them way less of a hassle.

-Germans Love David Hasselhoff: Character-wise Lu Bu.
+Germans Love David Hasselhoff: Character-wise: Lu Bu.
 In Japan, he's popular enough coming 21st place in the official polls.
 In the west, Lu Bu is considered to be the most recognised character from the series and would easily be in the top 5 in terms of popularity.
-The devs have noticed, considering he's the game's cover art in the Xtreme Legends release of 8.
+The devs have noticed, considering he's gained his own Story Mode in DW8:XL.

 This gets even crazier in Dynasty Warriors 6, where in his version of his "defining" battle at Hu Lao Gate, he takes on just about everyone else in the game... and wins (if you as the player complete the stage, of course).
 Heck, Dong Zhuo and Zhang Jiao came back from the dead, and the leaders of the Three Kingdoms (Cao Cao, Liu Bei, Sun Quan) teamed up (complete with crossing swords Three Musketeers-style), just to fight him!
 Trust me, you pull this off and you truly are ''The'' Guy.